umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Add-A-New-Font-Style/index.md

 ![embed window with link](images/Embed-menu.png)
 :::

-Go to your backoffice> settings>theme, then navigate to embed font field and paste the link in there.
-After this is done, then you select the body font and the heading font.
+Go to your Theme settings page in the Umbraco Uno backoffice, navigate to the **Embed Font** field and paste in the link.
+After this is done, then you can add the body font and the heading font.

 ![where to add it in the backoffice](images/Add-font.png)